What are the two metabolic phases of drug metabolism?

 Show answer

-Receptor protein changes activate intracellular molecules (2nd messengers)
+Receptor protein changes and activate intracellular molecules (2nd messengers)

 What are Ligand-gated ion channels and how do they function?